 There are many metrics and techniques available for measuring content marketing results.
 The key is to identify the metrics that will yield the most meaningful insights based on specific goals.

-These are just a few highlights of the report, to download the full version, click here.
+These are just a few highlights, to read the report in whole download the full version here.